danfishgold/wikipedia-charts/src/assets/talk.md

 ### The little date picker thing

-Man, was it hard to come up with a design for it that didn't look foreign in a page meant to look like Wikipedia.
+Wow, was it hard to come up with a design for it that didn't look out of place in a page meant to look like Wikipedia.
 I tried to find some reference material for interactive elements on Wikipedia, which is hard because it's Wikipedia.
 The closest thing I had in mind were the little arrows to the previous/next episodes in Wikipedia articles for episodes of TV shows.
 Here's [an example][steven-universe-episode] (spoilers for Steven Universe S01E20).

-I made it stick to the bottom of the screen because I think that would be more comfortable for mobile users.
+I made it stick to the bottom of the screen because I think that would be more comfortable on mobile devices.
 However, I am afraid that people wouldn't notice it's there.
 This fear is warranted because after I made it stick to the bottom of the window I kept scrolling all the way to the end of the table before realizing what I was doing.